ISLE OF SKYE elopement

 We’ve compiled everything you need to know in our comprehensive guide to planning your Isle of Skye elopement.
 We’ll tell you the best locations to elope on Skye, how to pick the best time of year and how to plan your adventurous Isle of Skye elopement.

-Our local Skye knowledge, combined with experience planning our own and many other elopements means you’re in the right place.
-80% of our couples travel to Skye from the USA, Canada and Australia, so we have lots of experience working with international couples like you.
+Our local Skye knowledge, combined with experience planning our own elopement and photographing over 280 couples here on Skye, means you’re in the right place.
+70% of our couples travel to Skye from the USA, Canada and Australia, so we have lots of experience working with international couples.

 We’ll share our knowledge on the best places to elope on the Isle of Skye, how to legally get married on Skye, recommend places to stay, activities to do, and share some of the best wedding vendors on Skye.

-Our aim is to give you confidence in planning your adventurous Isle of Skye elopement.
+Our aim is to give you confidence in planning your adventurous Isle of Skye elopement (If you spend an hour reading through this and need someone to just plan it for you, we do that too.)

 Why elope on the Isle of Skye?

-The Isle of Skye is a magical island; wild, beautiful, with varied landscapes, rugged mountains, stunning white and black sand beaches, castles, peaceful lochs and waterfalls.
+The Isle of Skye is a magical island, wild and beautiful, with varied landscapes, rugged mountains, stunning white and black sand beaches, castles, peaceful lochs and waterfalls.

 This is why we believe the Isle of Skye is one of the best places in the world to elope.
 If you elope on the Isle of Skye you’ll have an experience you can’t get anywhere else on the planet.